 •Take a rollover distribution from a qualified retirement plan before year-end.
 Income tax will be withheld from the distribution.
 You can then timely roll-over the gross amount of the distribution right after the new year.

 •Consider your tax bracket when you have capital gains.
-The long-term capital gains rate is 0% for the 15% tax bracket and 15% for most of people but 20% if your tax rate is 39.5%.
+The long-term capital gains rate is 0% 15% 20% depends on your income level.
 Keep your income below the threshold.

 •Marital status is decided based on a person's marital status on December 31.
 A divorce or marriage before (or after) December 31 can change your tax bill.
 Run the numbers to see which way is better.

-•Retirement saving account: Withdraw excess contributions before year end to minimize the excise tax of 6-10%.
-Read more: IRS 2016 contribution limit.
+•Retirement savings account: Withdraw excess contributions before year-end to minimize the excise tax of 6-10%.

 Circular 230:The articles are for general information only.
 In accordance with IRS Circular 230 they are not considered tax opinions for purposes of relying on such statements in any challenge of the reporting of the above transaction by the IRS.
 If a full tax opinion is required certain procedures must be met .
 Also there is a significant cost for a full tax opinion to meet the requirements of Circular 230.